pedrib/PoC/advisories/Pwn2Own/Tokyo_2019/tokyo_drift/tokyo_drift.md

 ```
 > Snippet 2: *upnp\_handle\_post()*

-The core of the function simply tries to find one of 7 URL in the request:
+The core of the function simply tries to find one of 7 strings in the request:

 * Public_UPNP_C1
 * Public_UPNP_C2